DragonSenses/Curiosity/Rust/ch-4/ch04-03-slices.md

 let s = "Hello, world!";
 ```

-The type of `s` here is `&str`: it’s a slice pointing to that specific point of the binary.
+The type of `s` here is `&str`: it's a slice pointing to that specific point of the binary.
 This is also why string literals are immutable; `&str` is an immutable reference.

 #### String Slices as Parameters

-Knowing that you can take slices of literals and `String` values leads us to one more improvement on `first_word`, and that’s its signature:
+Knowing that you can take slices of literals and `String` values leads us to one more improvement on `first_word`, and that's its signature:

 ```rust,ignore
 fn first_word(s: &String) -> &str {